objectiv/objectiv-analytics/README.md

 ![Objectiv Logo](https://objectiv.io/docs/img/logo-objectiv-large.svg "Objectiv Logo")

 Objectiv is a data collection & modeling library that puts the data scientist first.

-It is built around [the open taxonomy of analytics](https://objectiv.io/docs/taxonomy), which is our proposal for a common way to collect, structure and validate data.
-With Objectiv, you create a [contextual layer for your application](https://objectiv.io/docs/tracking/core-concepts/tagging) by mapping it to the taxonomy, with the goal of collecting better data and more effective modeling.
+It proposes the adoption of [a common taxonomy for analytics](https://www.objectiv.io/taxonomy), enabling a shared way to collect well-structured, pre-validated data that is ready to model on without significant gruntwork.
+Models & datasets embracing the taxonomy are reusable and interchangeable, allowing data scientists to build on knowledge and practises of others.

 ![Objectiv Pipeline](https://www.objectiv.io/docs/img/objectiv-pipeline.svg "Objectiv Pipeline")